 Good Housekeeping BMPs address the practice of keeping all materials, supplies and containers well organized, storing materials securely when not in use, and only having materials that are needed for the current work activity in the work area.
-They also prevent stormwater pollution from accidental releases.
+In addition, they prevent pollution by addressing chemicals, sanitary waste, fuel and other pollutants, and administration practices or procedures.
 These BMPs include:

 - Vehicle/Equipment storage, maintenance and fueling (BMP-42.00)

 - Tire wash (BMP- 36.00 & 37.00)

 - Sanitary waste management (BMP-41.00)

 - Concrete washout (BMP-06.00)

 - Street sweeping (BMP-55.00)

+- Construction waste management (DEC stormwater guide)